Trade Mark Protection

 - Court Damages for breach and loss

-Outside of trade mark enforcement rights in Ireland the common law remedy of “passing off” can be considered.
+Outside of measures available trade mark protection and enforcement in Ireland the common law remedy of “passing off” can be considered.
 These actions are difficult to prosecute, costly and the likelihood of success is far from certain.

 We are connected with the leading professionals in trademark law, practice and procedure.
 Our network specialists have a proven track record in the protection of large and small enterprises, artists and entrepreneurs alike.
 They act and advise in trade mark rights and protections and vigorously defend their Clients’ best interests.
 Use our contact form below to set up contact with our specialist firms.